triggah61/acent-messenger-app/PUSHER_MIGRATION_SUMMARY.md

 # Socket.IO to Pusher Migration Summary

 ## Overview
-Successfully migrated the Acent Messenger Flutter app from Socket.IO to Pusher for realtime messaging.
+Successfully migrated the Q Messenger Flutter app from Socket.IO to Pusher for realtime messaging.
 The migration maintains the same event names and API structure for minimal code changes.

 ## ✅ Completed Tasks